dessertlab/PatchitPy/README.md

 This repository contains the code for implementing the patching tool used as VS Code extension proposed in the paper titled *Securing AI Code Generation Through Automated Pattern-Based Patching* accepted at the **8th Dependable and Secure Machine Learning (DSML 2025) workshop**, co-located with the **55th Annual IEEE/IFIP DSN 2025**.
 This repo is a guide for configuring the Visual Studio Code extension to run the tool locally in debug mode.
 The extension detect and patch software vulnerabilities for Python.

+The repo also contains the appendix of the paper (file Appendix.pdf).

 ## Folder organization
 - The `extension_PatchitPy` folder contains the code of the tool.